JasonLocklin/Dissertation/General/Introduction.md

 [tk].
-Hereafter, specifically referred to simply as "neglect," the disorder causes a heterogeneous collection of deficits that can be generally categorized as an inability to respond to information on the contralesional side.
-People with the disorder are spatially biased away from contralesional space in their search behaviour [tk], grooming and eating [tk], drawing [tk], posture [tk], and perceptual judgment of spatial extent [e.g., line bisection; ].
-The disorder is, as can be expected from the list of symptoms, debilitating, and is associated with poor rehabilitative outcome.
+Hereafter, specifically referred to simply as "neglect," the disorder causes a heterogeneous collection of deficits that can be generally categorized as an inability to respond to information on the contralesional side of space.
+People with the disorder are spatially biased away from contralesional space in their search behaviour [tk], grooming and eating [tk], drawing [tk], posture [tk], and perceptual judgment of spatial extent [e.g., line bisection; tk].
+The disorder is, as can be expected from the list of symptoms, debilitating, and is associated with poor rehabilitative outcome [@Cassidy1998, @Ringman2004].
 Less than half of patents show improvements in the weeks after a neglect inducing stroke, and a small minority fully recover [Farnè2004@].

-[Disorder of Spatial-attention] Most theoretical accounts of the neglect syndrome describe it as either a deficit of the deployment of spatial attention, or one of awareness.
+[Disorder of Spatial-attention] Most theoretical accounts of the neglect syndrome describe it as either a deficit of the deployment of spatial attention, or one of impaired awareness.
 More specifically, either an inability to report, respond, or orient attention toward stimuli in left space [@DriverMattingley1998 ,@HalliganVallar2003,@HeilmanValenstein1993] , or a general loss of environmental awareness that can at it's most extreme, cause a person to act as if the entire contralesional half of their world has ceased to exist [@Mesulam1981 ].
-The spatial-attention based model does a good job of explaining many of the deficits displayed on the clinical tests of neglect.
+The spatial-attention based model does a good job of explaining many of the deficits displayed on clinical tests of neglect.
 For example, object cancellation (a variant of the visual search task) and figure copying (a free-hand drawing task) are believably influenced by the patient’s ability to deploy attention across the page.
-Where attention cannot be directed, mistakes or omissions are are made.
+Where attention cannot be directed, mistakes or omissions are made.
 Even for something like the line-bisection task – in which the patient is asked to place a mark at the perceived midpoint of a horizontal line – an inability to attend to an endpoint is a plausible explanation for impaired performance [i.e., typically marks are placed a long way to the right of true centre; @tk].

-[disengage deficit account] Attentional accounts of neglect typically invoke two kinds of impairment; first, an ipsilesional bias such that attention is preferentially oriented toward right space, and second, a reorienting deficits such that neglect patients have difficulty disengaging attention from stimuli in right space in order to reorient towards the left.
+[disengage deficit account] Attentional accounts of neglect typically invoke two kinds of impairment; first, an ipsilesional bias such that attention is preferentially oriented toward right space, and second, a reorienting deficit such that neglect patients have difficulty disengaging attention from stimuli in right space in order to reorient towards the left.
 The so-called ‘disengage deficit’ was first posited as an explanation of the